arnemertz/fix/docs/_posts/2021-08-07-refactoring-session.md

 There are a few minor things I observed during this refactoring that nag me a bit:
 - `app::run` now immediately takes the `vector` of `string_view` it gets and converts it into a `vector` of `string` for docopt.
 There is no more reason for the function to require `string_view`s, i.e. the signature can be changed.
-(Docopt is unlikely to change its signature in the near future due to backward compatibility with C++11)
+(Docopt is unlikely to change its signature soon due to backward compatibility with C++11)
 - Whenever I changed the usage pattern in `app.cpp` I had to change it for the unit test, and sometimes for the behave tests as well.
 It is questionable whether the tests should be that restrictive.
 I'll observe this during the next days and weeks - if I have to touch it more often and change the test expectations every time, I will probably loosen them, e.g. just look for "usage: " and "Available commands"